wsurles/github_hot_or_not/help/explain_repos.md

 - Up means more stars.
 Right means older.
 - Bubble size is based on number of forks.
 - Bubbles are colored by Stars/Week.
-- Green and blue are Hot.
-Orange and red are not as hot.
+- Red and Orange are Hot.
+Green and Blue are not as hot.
 - The new hottness will be the highest bubbles on the lower left.

 ![](figures/scatter.png)